 Make sure you are not tightening your stomach, thigh, buttock, or chest muscles.

 Some exercises place more stress on the pelvic floor than others.
-So, it's important you learn what to do, and what not to do.

 Discuss any concerns with your doctor prior or women's health physiotherapist to commencing exercise.
 This ensures that all exercises and activities are appropriate for you.